7.1 Work: The Scientific Definition

 In what direction relative to the direction of travel can a force act on a car (traveling on level ground), and not change the kinetic energy?
 Can you give examples of such forces?

 A 2000-kg airplane is coming in for a landing, with a velocity 5 degrees below the horizontal and a drag force of 40 kN acting directly rearward.
-Kinetic energy will ____ due to the net force of ____.
+Ignoring thrust and lift on the plane, kinetic energy will ____ due to the net force of ____.

 - increase, 20 kN

 - increase, 45 kN

 - decrease, 45 kN

 You are participating in the Iditarod, and your sled dogs are pulling you across a frozen lake with a force of 1200 N while a 300 N wind is blowing at you at 135 degrees from your direction of travel.
 What is the net force, and will your kinetic energy increase or decrease?